Horseback Riding

 North Pacific

 The province of Guanacaste is known as cowboy country.
 Extensive cattle and horse ranches with open plains and forested trails offer perfect spots for a leisurely ride or spirited gallop.
-The area around Rincon de La Vieja National Park boasts wonderful horseback riding, with trips to hot springs, waterfalls and bubbling mud pots.
+The area around Rincon de La Vieja National Park features horseback riding with trips to hot springs, waterfalls and bubbling mud pots.
 Beginner and seasoned riders can arrange horseback excursions near the beach towns of Tamarindo and Flamingo.
 Popular trips visit surrounding hills and pastures.
 Gallops along the Nicoya Peninsula beaches of Montezuma shouldn't be missed!

 Central Pacific

 Beaches, waterfalls and rainforests make up most of the central Pacific’s horseback riding tours.
-Quepos and Manuel Antonio have a variety of half-day and multi-day trips to secluded waterfalls and coffee plantations.
+Quepos and Manuel Antonio have a variety of half-day and multi-day trips to secluded waterfalls and coffee farms.
 In the beach town of Jaco, riders can discover backcountry roads and natural springs on a guided tour.
 Half or full-day excursions are available, and horses are matched to rider according to ability.

 Helpful Hints: Be prepared to ride in the rain and wear boots (or tennis shoes) and long pants.
 Most companies provide large ponchos on tours.
 A hat is helpful for sunny and rainy days.
 Tours can be arranged with local tour companies, but be wary of outfits offering dirt-cheap prices; they will often use horses that are overworked and underfed.